|My Favourite Planet > English > Europe > Greece > Macedonia > |

 KTEL Serres (ΚΤΕΛ Ν. Σερρών)

 Apameias Terma, 62124 Serres.
 In the city centre.

 Bus station: +30 23210 26606

-Eleftheroupoli (Ελευθερούπολη, Freedom City) is a farming and market town 17 km northwest of Kavala, at the foot of Mount Pangaeion, which has old houses and tobacco warehouses, as well as a wax museum (see page 5: Activities and sightseeing in Kavala).
-It is also a good base for trekking up Mount Pangaeion.
+Eleftheroupoli (Ελευθερούπολη, Freedom City) is a farming and market town 17 km northwest of Kavala, at the foot of Mount Pangaion, which has old houses and tobacco warehouses, as well as a wax museum (see page 5: Activities and sightseeing in Kavala).
+It is also a good base for trekking up Mount Pangaion.